archie-lhd/mock-unix-shell/README.md

 - search path ... -type [f|d] -name expression
 - tree

-To see the detailed descriptions of each command, you can either check the `commands-descriptions.pdf` in the repository or use the "man COMMAND" command.
+For detailed descriptions of each command, you can either: check `commands-descriptions.pdf` in the repository ***OR*** run the "man COMMAND" command in the mock shell.

 ## Contributors
 - Archie Liu
 - Leo Yu
 - Ivan Shen
 - Charlie Zhu